boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 these deployments.
 For example, Star certificates and name constraints extension suffer from the problem of deploying a new feature to CAs, TLS clients, and servers.

-The document also discusses adaptations to some other existing techniques to accomodate LAN specifics.

 The scope of this document is encrypted DNS servers deployed on managed CPEs.

-The document does not focus on generic considerations related to deploying DNS proxies.
-The reader may refer to {{?RFC5625}} for such matters.

 --- middle